 Cambodia’s extractive resources have gone largely untapped.
 While these resources are geographically identifiable, as shown on the Ministry of Mines and Energy (MME) map,1 the size of the mineral lodes is either unknown or has not been widely reported.
 Cambodia’s mineral resources include copper, gold, iron ore, zinc, lead, tin, bauxite, sapphire, ruby, kaolin and limestone.

-The government considers extractive industries an important sector to fuel economic development.2 Revenues, however, remain relatively low, with approximately US$20 million made from mining exports in 2014 (compared to US$116 million in imports of the same),3 and US$3.5 million in non-tax revenue from mining companies in the first six months of 2015.4 Cambodia’s most significant exploitation of minerals is for sand, limestone and gravel for use in the construction industry, and for salt.
+The government considers extractive industries a potentially important sector to fuel economic development.2 Production and revenues, however, remain relatively low.
+Mining products made up just 0.1% of Cambodia’s exports in 2016.3 The Ministry of Mines and Energy collected $20.3 million in non-tax revenue in 2016, a 20 percent increase over the previous year.4 Cambodia’s most significant exploitation of minerals is for sand, limestone and gravel for use in the construction industry, and for salt.
 Gemstones were heavily mined in areas such as Pailin in the 1970s, and are now thought to be mostly exhausted.
 Artisanal gold mining is important to the traditional livelihoods of indigenous groups, such as the Kuy in Preah Vihear, but is being challenged by commercial operations and exploration licenses.

 Under the Constitution, all natural resources are the property of the state,5 and therefore mining conducted without a license is illegal.
 With the exception of oil and petroleum, most extractive industries are regulated by the Ministry of Mines and Energy (MME), formerly the Ministry of Industry, Mines and Energy, or MIME.
 MME is responsible for licensing, managing and inspecting mining operations, and for ensuring that the provisions of the mining law are respected.6

-While the MME is in charge of issuing and suspending licenses, other ministries including the Ministry of Environment, and the Ministry of Water Resources and Meteorology have responsibilities when environmental pollution and protected areas are concerned.9 For example, an environmental impact assessment (EIA) — the responsibility of the Ministry of Environment—is required for all oil and gas operations.10
+While the MME is in charge of issuing and suspending licenses, other ministries including the Ministry of Environment, and the Ministry of Water Resources and Meteorology have responsibilities when environmental pollution and protected areas are concerned.10 For example, an environmental impact assessment (EIA) — the responsibility of the Ministry of Environment—is required for all oil and gas operations.11

-Cambodia currently has no refineries with the capacity to deal with the amount of oil and gas that may be extracted in the future, though work has been underway on a refinery in the Kampot and Preah Sihanouk provinces since it was announced in December 2013.14 To date there is no specific law covering oil and gas in Cambodia, although the government is working on the development of a complete legal framework for the management of petroleum resources.
+Cambodia currently has no refineries with the capacity to deal with the amount of oil and gas that may be extracted in the future, though work has been underway on a refinery in the Kampot and Preah Sihanouk provinces since it was announced in December 2013.15 In April 2019 it was announced that the council of ministers had approved a draft Law on Petroleum and Petroleum Production Management.16

 - 1. Ministry of Mine and Energy.
 Results.
 Accessed 21 October 2015. www.mme.gov.kh/administrator/gd-link-page.php?gd1=925